Stellantis N.V. research snapshot

 MetricValueSourceLast verified

 Valuation and scenario calculationReported FY2025 EPS was negative, so P/E is not meaningful.
-Audited recovery sensitivity using $0.84 annualized Q1 adjusted EPS produced about $1.80 bear, $7.70 base, and $16.60 bull after three years.Pineify financial_rigor.py with company and StockAnalysis inputsJuly 11, 2026
+Audited recovery sensitivity using the analyst consensus 2026 adjusted EPS of about $0.69 produced about $2.00 bear, $8.40 base, and $15.20 bull after three years.Pineify financial_rigor.py with company and StockAnalysis inputsAugust 2, 2026

 Frequently Asked Questions

 This page is an informational research tool only and is not investment advice, a recommendation, or a promise of future performance.
-Forecast scenarios use public information available through July 11, 2026 and may be wrong if Stellantis margins, cash flow, tariffs, demand, product launches, competition, balance-sheet conditions, or market multiples change.
+Forecast scenarios use public information available through August 2, 2026 and may be wrong if Stellantis margins, cash flow, tariffs, demand, product launches, quality, competition, balance-sheet conditions, or market multiples change.
 The recovery-EPS scenario input is an assumption, not reported GAAP earnings.